Bind data from RESTful web services to Syncfusion® Blazor components

 }

-Here, we are using Inline edit mode and used Toolbar property to show toolbar items for editing.
+Here, Inline edit mode is used with the Toolbar to show editing actions.

 We have added the DataGrid Editing and Toolbar code with previous Grid model.